Pre-prints

 In this short article we present our experience porting the Knative serverless runtime to a confidential setting using Confidential Containers (CoCo), a technology that allows the execution of unmodified (encrypted) container images inside confidential VMs (cVMs).
 Our results show that cVMs are not ready to execute container-based serverless functions.
 Starting a serverless function in a CoCo from an encrypted container image with attestation takes up to 17 seconds.
 Starting 16 serverless functions concurrently takes more than three minutes, 20× slower than its non-confidential counterpart.
 We analyze the main sources of overhead, and outline the research challenges to bridge the gap between confidential and serverless computing.

-[2] (BITCOIN 2021) A Novel Framework for the Analysis of Unknown Transactions in Bitcoin: Theory, Model, and Experimental Results
+[3] [BITCOIN 2021] A Novel Framework for the Analysis of Unknown Transactions in Bitcoin: Theory, Model, and Experimental Results (PDF)

 M. Caprolu, M. Pontecorvi, M. Signorini, C. Segarra, R. Pietro